scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Location
 {:numbered="false"}

 The location must provide electricity and enough power sockets for each participant.
-Furthermore, it should provide a monitor (or projector) that allows the ceremony administrator to screen cast.
+Furthermore, it should provide a monitor (or projector) that allows the ceremony administrator to screencast.

 ### Devices